If you’ve had a bone marrow transplant, you may have some questions about the impact of cytomegalovirus (CMV)

 PREVYMIS is a prescription medicine used to help prevent:

-• Cytomegalovirus (CMV) infection and disease in adults who have received an allogeneic hematopoietic stem cell (bone marrow) transplant and who have a high risk for getting CMV infection and disease.
+• Cytomegalovirus (CMV) infection and disease in adults who have received an allogeneic hematopoietic stem cell (bone marrow) transplant and have a high risk for getting CMV infection and disease.

-• CMV disease in adults who have received a kidney transplant and who have a high risk for getting CMV disease.
+• CMV disease in adults who have received a kidney transplant and have a high risk for getting CMV disease.

-Important Safety Information for PREVYMIS® (letermovir)
+Important Safety Information About PREVYMIS® (letermovir)

 Do not take PREVYMIS if you take pimozide or ergot alkaloids.